How to Define Your MVP’s Core Features: A Step-by-Step Guide for Startups

 Focus on Problem-Solution Fit:

 Ultimately, an MVP should address the problem it set out to solve.
-Your MVP offers an opportunity to examine whether your solution adequately addresses user pain points.
+Your MVP allows you to examine whether your solution addresses user pain points adequately.
 If not, consider this a chance to iterate and improve your idea.

 3. Prioritize Core Features